Kamuyu-N/feature_selectiion/README.md

 ### Model Optimization
 - Bayesian optimization then takes place ( to find the best hyperparameeters for the model ) using the Optuna Library

-A machine learning-based trading bot that predicts market movements using XGBoost, Random Forest, and Gradient Boosting.
-The model is optimized to maximize recall for two specific classes related to trading signals.

 ## Features
 - Multi-class classification for trading decisions